reggiebain/song-similarity-erdos/README.md

 ## Dataset(s)
 - Our data primarily came from the Million Song Dataset [1] as well as several Kaggle datasets [2] where authors paired known songs with links to preview of the songs from various APIs.
 We also wrote scripts to find song previews where we did not already have them.
 - We took 30s previews of the songs (in some case taking 10s clips of that 30s due to limitations in both compute and storage), and fed them into Librosa, a Python package built to work with and extract key features from audio.
 Although 30s clips are, obviously, not ideal for assessing the overall similarity of songs, we feel it is enough to capture many key features/sections of audio and can provide good enough data for a proof of concept of our methodology.
 This is also all that was available from mainstream APIs for obtaining 10k+ audio samples in a reasonable amount of time without significant cloud storage/compute.
-- We ultimately focused on the audio from a set of around 50,000 songs that can be found in /data/music_info.csv, a data set containing meta data and preview links to songs from the Kaggle dataset at [2].
+- We ultimately focused on the audio from a set of around 50,000 songs that can be found in [in our data folder](./data/music_info.csv), a data set containing meta data and preview links to songs from the Kaggle dataset at [2].
 This dataset also included information from the LastFM project [4] and a handful of engineered features such as *danceability, liveness, loudness* and many others., a project that aimed to compile songs from the Million Song Dataset and calculate a variety of features ranging from genre tags as well as identify cover songs, and track various musical features of songs.
 Of primary interest to us was the raw audio of songs rather than meta data or features calculated using said metadata.
 ## Stakeholders
 - Artists looking to ensure their work is not plagiarized by others
 - Record companies and courts looking to have an objective measure of song similarity